 This will help rank your profile rank higher in Google searches, making it easier for people to find you.

 To customise your URL, go to your profile and click ‘edit’ and then next to where it says ‘public profile’, click ‘edit’ again.
 At the top, you’ll want to click ‘edit’ one more time next to ‘your public profile URL’, and then type in your full name, without spacing, and click ‘set address’.
-If the URL not available (it might be in use by another user), then try using an initial, a middle name or a number at the end of your name.
+If that URL is not available (it might be in use by another user), then try using an initial, a middle name or a number at the end of your name.

 Summary: This is a critically important part of your LinkedIn profile – it should succinctly explain why someone would want to approach you for business.
 What’s your number one unique selling point?
 How can you most add value to others people’s financial wellbeing?
 What experience have you had that gives you the ability to do this?